-At December 31, 2012 and 2011, the authorized warehousing facility was \$5 billion, with no balance outstanding.
+At December 31, 2013 and 2012, there was no balance outstanding under the authorized warehousing facility.

-There were no transactions related to the authorized reciprocal currency arrangements with the Bank of Canada and the Bank of Mexico during the years ended December 31, 2012 and 2011.
+There were no transactions related to the authorized reciprocal currency arrangements with the Bank of Canada and the Bank of Mexico during the years ended December 31, 2013 and 2012.